jare20895/local-llm-server/README.md

 Use the Metadata tab to flip each element between Active/Inactive and to decide whether a key should be stored only when the Detailed or Extensive buttons are requested.

+The scraper automatically forces critical compatibility/performance items (license, tags, inference parameters, deployment notes, etc.) into the **Active** tier so they are always captured, while everything else respects the flag settings you configure from the Metadata tab.

 > Requirements: ensure `python3` plus the `huggingface-hub` and `PyYAML` packages are installed on the machine/container running Vector-Tester (the Docker images now bake these in automatically).

 ### Local Development